simo1c/GateMeClass/README.md

 For technical details, we invite you to refer to the published article regarding GateMeClass at the following link: [LINK]

-To ensure an effective use of GateMeClass, we provided a complete manual of its usage: https://github.com/simo1c/GateMeClass/tree/main/manual
+To guide the user towards an effective use of GateMeClass, we provided a complete manual of its usage: https://github.com/simo1c/GateMeClass/tree/main/manual

 </p>